saros-project/saros/docs/documentation/how-tos/hostless-sessions.md

 ---
-title: Saros-Server
+title: Hostless Sessions
 ---

+{% alert warning %}
+## Note

-**Note**: This is an *alpha* feature and not intended for general use yet.
+This is an *alpha* feature and not intended for general use yet.
 However please feel free to play around and give some initial feedback.
-Contributors to the Saros-Server project are very welcome and might want to take a look at [contribution wiki](../contribute/saros-server.md) for further information.
+Contributors to the Saros-Server project are very welcome and might want to take a look at [contribution wiki](/contribute/saros-server.html) for further information.
+{% endalert %}

 ## Use-case